 The Former Law-Based Trusts may be converted into New Law-Based Trusts under Article 3 or Article 26(1) of the Act for Establishment of Laws and Regulations Related to the Trust Act.
 Unless the conversion is made, they shall be subject to Article 2 of the Act for Establishment of Laws and Regulations Related to the Trust Act.
-Therefore, Former Law-Based Trusts are not eligible for the provisions of the New Trust Act nor the Act for Establishment of Laws and Regulation of trusts and Regulations Related to the Trust Act regarding a registry of beneficiary rights, consolidation of trusts and a notice regarding investment trusts by the settlor nor for the provisions of the New Trust Act concerning requests for purchases by beneficiaries who have opposed written resolutions regarding changes in investment trust contract provisions (Articles 4(2)(xvii), 6(7), 16(ii), 17, 18, 20, 25, 49(2)(xviii) and 50(4) of the New Investment Trust Act, Article 16(ii), 17 and 18 of the New Investment Trust Act as applied mutatis mutandis pursuant to Articles 57 and 59 of the same act, the penalties related to these provisions of the Former Investment Trust Act, the FIEA Enforcement Order and cabinet office ordinance).
+Therefore, Former Law-Based Trusts are not eligible for the provisions of the New Trust Act nor the Act for Establishment of Laws and Regulations Related to the Trust Act regarding a registry of beneficiary rights, consolidation of trusts and a notice regarding investment trusts by the settlor nor for the provisions of the New Trust Act concerning requests for purchases by beneficiaries who have opposed written resolutions regarding changes in investment trust contract provisions (Articles 4(2)(xvii), 6(7), 16(ii), 17, 18, 20, 25, 49(2)(xviii) and 50(4) of the New Investment Trust Act, Article 16(ii), 17 and 18 of the New Investment Trust Act as applied mutatis mutandis pursuant to Article 54(1) of the same act, Articles 16(ii), 17, 20 and 25 of the New Investment Trust Act as applied mutatis mutandis pursuant to Articles 57 and 59 of the same act, the penalties related to these provisions and relevant FIEA Enforcement Order and cabinet office ordinance).
 Instead, they are subject to the relevant provisions of the Former Investment Trust Act, the FIEA Enforcement Order and cabinet office ordinance that were effective before the new provisions took effect.